-All sanctioned Events will be available for teams to enter either on the UKFL© website or via email.
-Event entries will open on the closest Thursday evening at 8pm, 60 days prior to the Event, unless rule 7.1 (5) comes into effect then the entry may be released closer to the Event date.

-- 2. Any Sanctioned event hosted by the UKFL© (ie the championships) may have an early entry before the 60 days, entry must still be available on thursday at 8pm as per 7.2 (1) - 3.
-All entries are accepted for the event in order they are received. - 4.
-As soon as the Event is full all further entries may be placed on a reserve list and the host team must advise all Teams of the status of their entry. - 5.
-If hosts are over subscribed they may extended their show by either adding divisions/an extra ring or extra day racing but they must inform the committee.
-(Rule 7.2- 13 must still be adhere to) - 6.
-All entries are to be taken strictly on the time/date of receipt. - 7.
-The closing date for entries of a UKFL© Event must be at least 30 days before the date of the Event unless rule 7.1(5) comes into effect.
+- All sanctioned Events will be available for teams to enter on the UKFL© website.
+Event entries will open on the closest Thursday evening at 8pm, 60 days prior to the Event, unless rule 7.1(5) comes into effect then the entry may be released closer to the Event date. - 2.
+Any Sanctioned event hosted by the UKFL© (i.e. the championships) may have an early entry before the 60 days, entry must still be available on Thursday at 8pm as per 7.2 (1). - 3.
+All entries are accepted for the event in order they are received up to the maximum per each team type as set by the host team.
+In the event that the maximum limit is not reached for a particular team type then the event host is permitted to increase entry for a different team type by the same amount. - 4.
+The Event host team shall gain automatic entry to their own Event. - 5.
+A team may only enter one format per day. - 6.
+As soon as the Event is full all further entries may be placed on a reserve list and the host team must advise all Teams of the status of their entry. - 7.
+If hosts are oversubscribed they may extend their show by either adding divisions/an extra ring or extra day racing but they must inform the committee.
+(Rule 7.2- 13 must still be adhered to).